Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 \end{proposition} \begin{proof} Let $Q$ be the polytope described by the inequalities given above.
 If the matroid $M$ is the empty matroid, Hall's Marriage Theorem implies that there exists $I \subseteq [d]$ such that $|J_I| < |I|$, so the polytope $Q$ is empty.
 Suppose now that the matroid $M$ has at least one basis.
 All vertices of the matroid polytope $\Gamma_M$ are in $Q$, so we have $\Gamma_M \subseteq Q$.
 For the reverse inclusion, assume $x \in Q$.
 The definition of $Q$ implies that for any $A \subseteq [n]$ and $I \subseteq [d]$, we have the following inequalities:

 Adding all these together we get

 Since $I$ was arbitrary, we conclude that

 The rank of the subset $A$ in the transversal matroid $M$ is given precisely by the right hand side of Inequality \eqref{eq:ranktransversal} \cite[Proposition 12.2.6]{Oxley}, so we have that $\sum_{j \in A} x_j \leq r_M(A)$.
-This shows that $x$ satisfies the inequality description of the matroid polytope $\Gamma_M$ in terms of the rank function of $M$ (see for example \cite{Welsh}), completing the proof. \end{proof}
+This shows that $x$ satisfies the inequality description stated above of the matroid polytope $\Gamma_M$ in terms of $r_M$, completing the proof. \end{proof}

 \begin{corollary} Consider the polytope $P_G = \sum_{i \in [d]} \Delta_{J_i} \subseteq d \cdot \Delta_{[n]}$.
 Then the matroid polytope $\Gamma_M$ of the transversal matroid $M = M(G)$ is equal to the intersection of $P_G$ with the hypersimplex $\Delta_{d,n} \subseteq d \cdot \Delta_{[n]}$. \end{corollary} \begin{proof} Inside the hyperplane $\sum_{j \in [n]} x_j = d$, the hypersimplex $\Delta_{d,n}$ is described by the inequalities $0 \leq x_j \leq 1$ for all $j \in [n]$, and the polytope $P_G$ is described by the inequalities $\sum_{j \in X} x_j \geq \left|\{i \in [d] : J_i \subseteq X \} \right|$ for all $X \subseteq [n]$ \cite[Proposition 6.3]{PostPAB}.
 The result follows from Proposition \ref{r:transversalpolytope}. \end{proof}